saendu/jekyll/_posts/2020-08-09-how-a-cat-changed-the-world.md

 tags: [featured]
 ---

 Are you ready for a bit of mind bending?
-I have to admit the first time when I put the below puzzle pieces together, I had a bit of a strange feeling in my stomach.
+I have to admit the first time when I put together the puzzle pieces below, I had a bit of a strange feeling in my stomach.
 So, you decide for yourself if you wanna read on or not.

 Ok, enough teaser.
 Let's start.